 ^a We set an average annual allowance of around \$19 million over 2019 determination period.
-This compares to a draft annual average allowance of around \$17 million over 2022 determination period, expressed in \$2021-22.
+This compares to an annual average allowance of around \$17 million over the 2022 determination period, expressed in \$2021-22.

-Stakeholders who commented on capital expenditure generally agreed that these projects are necessary, but also raised concerns about recovering costs from customers.
-For example, Broken Hill City Council agreed that infrastructure repairs and renewals are important but preferred that these are funded through capital grants, rather than through prices paid by customers.
-Essential Water's pricing proposal includes a capital grant of around \$7 million for the Wills Street WWTP33 project and the Government has recently announced funding for the Grazier's Pipeline.
-We have also recommended that the cost of the Wentworth to Broken Hill Pipeline continue to be fully subsidised by NSW taxpayers.
+Essential Water's pricing proposal includes a capital grant of around \$7 million for the Wills Street WWTP62 project and the NSW Government has recently announced funding for the Graziers' Pipeline63 and the WaterNSW Pipeline.
 Because there is already a range of assistance in place to keep water and wastewater prices in Broken Hill affordable, our view is that it is reasonable for customers to pay for other proposed capital projects.

-PIAC expressed support for maintaining and replacing infrastructure to avoid high costs of repairs such as leaks and bursts.
-It also preferred that any replacements are done in accordance with long-term planning to improve efficiency and sustainability.35 Our assessment of Essential Water's long-term planning processes is at section 4.4 below.
+In response to our Issues Paper, PIAC supported maintaining and replacing infrastructure to avoid high repair costs.
+It noted that infrastructure replacements should be done according to a long-term plan to improve efficiency and sustainability.64 Our assessment of Essential Water's long-term planning processes is in section 4.4.